raspberrypilearning/balloon-pi-tay-popper/worksheet.md

 First, we'll wire our push button up to the Raspberry Pi.

-1. Take a male-to-female jumper cable and connect the Raspberry Pi's ground pin to the breadboard to make a ground rail:
+1. Take a pin-to-socket jumper cable and connect the Raspberry Pi's ground pin to the breadboard to make a ground rail:

     ![](images/connect-ground-rail.png)